 More recently, Karen Pine and researchers from the University of Hertford discovered that children know more things than what they can actually express in words, especially regarding knowledge that is implicit or coded in spatial or visual formats.
 For example, how to solve problems, or the physical skills or concepts related to balance and speed.
 Research has shown that experienced coders can reliably “translate” the meaning of the gestures that children produce naturally when they express something they learned or when they’re solving a problem.

-Next time you watch your son playing or doing a task, try to notice the hand gestures and body movements that he does knowing that he is in the middle of learning something new or consolidating something by himself.
+Next time you watch your child playing or doing a task, try to notice the hand gestures and body movements that they do knowing that they are in the middle of learning something new or consolidating something by themselves.

 To read Goldin-Meadow’s fascinating paper published in 1993 in the journal Psychological Review, follow this link: